 To be accepted to this program, you must have:

-To gain admission to the BS in Medical Imaging Technology, you must hold certification in radiography (AART), nuclear medicine (AART or NMTCB), sonography (AART or ARDMS), or radiation therapy (AART).
+Certification in radiography (AART), nuclear medicine (AART or NMTCB), sonography (AART or ARDMS), or radiation therapy (AART).

 Cost for Indiana Residents